 The evidential force of the photograph was used to expose suffering under a variety of imperial regimes in the late nineteenth and early twentieth centuries.
 Missionaries participated in turning photography to protest, applying their decades of experience in creating photographic ethnographies of foreign peoples and, above all, chronicling the progress of their evangelization with a photographic record of improvements in peoples’ health, material cultures, and built environments.
 Like many other missionaries, Alice Harris brought a camera to the Congo.
-She had a dry plate box camera, along with numerous glass plates in light-tight boxes and the requisite collection of chemicals for printing in the field [Fig. 3.1].
-Dry plate photographic technology was more cumbersome than photography with the new Kodak cameras, which became popular sensations after the first Kodak was released in 1888.
-The Kodak cameras captured images not on plates, but on sensitized rolls of film, which photographers then mailed to the Eastman Kodak Company for printing.
+She had a dry plate box camera, along with numerous glass plates in light-tight boxes and the requisite collection of chemicals for printing in the field (Figure 3.1).
+Dry plate photographic technology was more cumbersome than photography with the new Kodak cameras, which became popular sensations after the first one was released in 1888.
+The Kodak cameras captured images not on plates but on sensitized rolls of film, which photographers then mailed to the Eastman Kodak Company for printing.
 Kodak’s slogan, “You press the button, and we do the rest,” did not appeal to Alice Harris, however.
 Perhaps she did not want to wait for months to evaluate and use her photographs, or perhaps she simply enjoyed a hands-on process that was often challenging in the tropical African environment.
-As John Harris later wrote regarding a collection of 100 photographs sent from west Africa to a colleague in London: “…They are some of them a little stained but what with shortage of good water, excessive heat and chemicals affected by the elements we find it very difficult to get good prints.
+As John Harris later wrote regarding a collection of one hundred photographs sent from west Africa to a colleague in London: “They are some of them a little stained but what with shortage of good water, excessive heat and chemicals affected by the elements we find it very difficult to get good prints.
 Fortunately the plates are keeping very well.
 Therefore there will be no difficulty in producing good copies when we can get good materials.”

 Figure 3.1 Here

-Missionaries publicly displayed their photographs in multiple medias, including missionary publications, newspapers and magazines, exhibitions, and lantern slide lectures that followed the networks of missionary auxiliaries throughout Britain.
-The formulaic missionary narrative that defined the significance of these photographs pivoted upon the experience of conversion and the newfound benefits of Christian civilization.
+Missionaries publicly displayed their photographs in multiple media, including missionary publications, newspapers and magazines, exhibitions, and lantern-slide lectures that followed the networks of missionary auxiliaries throughout Britain.
+The formulaic missionary narrative that defined the significance of these photographs pivoted on the experience of conversion and the newfound benefits of Christian civilization.
 The narrative began with a geographical overview of the given land and an introduction to the ethnography of its people.
-There was next an account of the peoples’ savage practices, followed by an account of the missionaries’ tireless proselytization and the benefits of reform.
+There was next an account of the people’s savage practices, followed by an account of the missionaries’ tireless proselytization and the benefits of reform.
 Finally, the narrator solicited support for the mission on the proven strength of its performance.
-After the mid-nineteenth century, photographs were integral to this narrative, and could, in fact, visually abridge it for more concise proof and publicity.
+After the mid-nineteenth century, photographs were integral to this narrative and could, in fact, visually abridge it for more concise proof and publicity.
 Missionaries displayed what one might call “before and after” photographs.
-The first photograph portrayed a person before missionary intervention and the second photograph portrayed the same person saved, with his or her improvement marked by new clothing and evidently good health.
-It was into this narrative framework that a founding member of the C.R.A., Dr. Harry Guinness, director of the Congo Balolo Mission, incorporated atrocity photographs.
+The first photograph portrayed a person before missionary intervention and the second photograph portrayed the same person saved, with his or her improvement marked by new clothing and evident good health.
+It was into this narrative framework that a founding member of the CRA, Dr. Harry Guinness, director of the Congo Balolo Mission, incorporated atrocity photographs.